 This post is going to be a beauty.
 Once again, I have replicated something plain and simple, (or as Chris Delia would say, “S’plain an’

-I got into a conversation with a friend recently, and he ended up asking me to compile my top five books that I think would
+I was talking to a friend recently, and he ended up asking me to send him my top five books that I think would be

 A moon app, some philosophy, music, and self improvement.

 I don’t even know what spiritual means It appears, for some people, this is the response when asked if they are asked if they are

 1. The Coddling of the American Mind podcasts and discussions Jonathan Haidt and Greg Lukianoff’s new book has been released and they have done a couple